 Herpes viruses typically infect the oral or genital mucosa.
-When herpes affects the mouth, it causes the typical "cold sores" or painful blisters that form on the lips, mouth, or gums.
-Prior to the development of the blisters, there may be an itching, burning, or tingling sensation in the affected area.
+When herpes affects the mouth, it causes the typical "cold sores," which are painful sores or blisters that form on the lips, mouth, or gums.
+Prior to the development of the blisters, there may be a prodrome (early symptoms indicating onset of a particular disease) consisting of an itching, burning, or tingling sensation in the affected area.
 The virus remains dormant in the nervous system throughout life, and this is the reason that cold sores often recur in the same location.

-Herpes Symptoms and Signs
+Main Article on Herpes Symptoms and Signs

 Examples of Medications for Herpes Symptoms and Signs

 - acyclovir, Zovirax

 - Valtrex (valacyclovir)